Spider Bites

 Key Points

-• Brown spiders (eg, violin, fiddleback, brown recluse—Loxosceles species) are present in the Midwest and south central US, not in the coastal and Canadian border states.
+• Brown spiders (eg, violin, fiddleback, brown recluse—Loxosceles species) are present in the Midwest and south central United States, not in the coastal and Canadian border provinces.

-• Widow spiders (eg, black widow—Latrodectus species) are present throughout the US.
+• Widow spiders (eg, black widow—Latrodectus species) are present throughout the United States.

 • Brown spider bites tend to cause pain (sometimes delayed for 30 to 60 minutes), erythema, ecchymosis, and bleb formation, sometimes with surrounding ulceration.